Great Consensus Cleanup Revival

 How bad is it?

 It’s interesting to consider both how it worsens the situation and what it enables concretely.
 After all, miners can always hold back the timestamps even without exploiting the timewarp vulnerability.
 But without setting the timestamp of the first block of a period before the timestamp of the last block of the preceding period, taking advantage of this necessarily involves bumping the difficulty back up.
-Therefore such an attack wouldn’t achieve much: at best it could allow to mine 3 retarget intervals in 5 weeks instead of 6.
 On the other hand by setting the timestamp of the first block of a period below the one of the preceding period’s last block an attacker can continuously take advantage of the low difficulty while continuing to reduce it.

 In practice an attacker could fatally hurt the network within a bit over a month of starting the attack.
 By starting at time t and period N, the attacker can already halve the difficulty at the end of period N+1.
 Which allows him to mine period N+2 in a single week, further reducing the difficulty by a 2.5x factor.
 Etc… Within less than 40 days the attacker would bring the difficulty down to 1, letting him mine millions of blocks.
 Besides claiming all the remaining subsidy, this would destroy the security of any L2 protocol relying on timelocks as well as exacerbate DoS vectors (for instance if this is combined with a spam of the UTxO set).